While most divorcing couples focus on splitting assets and hammering out support payments, too many neglect one major post-divorce reality: insurance.

 2. What if one of you becomes too sick to work?

 Whichever person is making the support payments has to pay his or her own bills as well, so there’s a good chance that employer-sponsored disability insurance might not provide enough coverage to go around.
-For the good of both of you, consider taking out an additional disability insurance policy in the event that one of you is unable to work due to illness or accident.
+For the good of both of you, consider taking out an additional disability insurance or critical illness insurance policy in the event that one of you is unable to work due to illness or accident.

 If you’re used to being covered under your ex’s plan alone, or in tandem with your own workplace plan, you need to rethink some of your insurance needs.
 Consider getting major medical insurance to cover the cost of big bills not covered under your province’s health insurance plan, which your own plan (if you have one) may not cover sufficiently.
 Another thing that’s easy to forget if you’ve had it for years is medical insurance for traveling abroad.
 Without work-based coverage, you now have to cover yourself when you go away, so make sure you factor this into the cost of travel to ensure you’re protected in case you get sick or injured while abroad.